BankkRoll/Deconomy/README.md

 │  │  │  ├── setcoins.js          # Command to set a user's coin balance to a specified amount
 │  │  │  ├── settings.js          # Command to update server settings
 │  │  │  └── setup.js             # Command for initial bot setup
+│  │  ├── ai
+│  │  │  ├── bard.js              # Command to ask bard AI a question
+│  │  │  └── startchat.js         # Command to start a live chat with bard AI
 │  │  ├── economy
 │  │  │  ├── balance.js           # Command to check a user's coin balance
 │  │  │  ├── buy.js               # Command to buy an item from the shop